 If you are admitted into the PROMISE program… Congratulations!
 PROMISE serves students whom UF believes will benefit from additional support as they transition to college.
 Selection for PROMISE is based on information from your application, including your high school performance, SAT/ACT scores, family income, high school geographical region and/or if you’re the first in your family to attend college.
 Students admitted to PROMISE will begin during the Summer B term and enjoy additional resources and support as they transition into UF.
 Refer to the Office of Academic Support for more information.

 If you are admitted to PaCE… Congratulations!
 The UF Pathway to Campus Enrollment (PaCE) program is a unique program with more than 60 majors that incorporates a hybrid online and residential experience.
 You’ll start your degree virtually through the highly ranked UF Online.
-After earning a total of 60 credits (15 must come from UF Online over a minimum of two semesters), students can move from online learning to a guaranteed spot on the UF residential campus in their desired PaCE major.
-Most importantly, PaCE students are Gators from Day One, and can be as involved in campus life as they like, including having meal plans, joining student organizations or Greek life, taking part in intramural sports or marching band, and purchasing student athletics tickets.
-For more information, refer to the PaCE Frequently Asked Questions.
+After earning a total of 60 credits (15 must come from UF Online over a minimum of two semesters) and completing all prerequisite and transition requirements, students can move from online learning to a guaranteed spot on the UF residential campus in their desired PaCE major.

 If you are admitted to a UF Partnership Program… Congratulations!
 You are on the path to becoming a Gator and will transition to campus once you satisfy the requirements set by each program.
 You can learn more about your program on our website:

 If you are denied admission to the University of Florida, take the weekend to do something you enjoy with positive company.
 We know how disappointing this can be, but our office is still rooting for your success.
-At UF, we do not wait-list applicants, but this does not mean that all dreams of joining The Gator Nation have ended.
-There are still opportunities to join our campus as an upper-division transfer student or by applying to one of our excellent graduate or professional programs in the future.
+We know you will find success and a great fit at another institution.
+If you are still interested in attending UF, you can reapply in the future as an upper-division transfer student.

 Denied freshmen applicants receiving an AA degree or who have acquired 60 or more dual-enrollment credits can be reconsidered as transfer students.
 Information on the process of opting into transfer consideration will be included in your decision letter.